microsoft/BotBuilder-Samples/samples/java_springboot/08.suggested-actions/README.md

   - Build the sample using `mvn package`
   - Run it by using `java -jar .\target\bot-suggestedactions-sample.jar`

-- Test the bot using Bot Framework Emulator
+## Testing the bot using Bot Framework Emulator

 [Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

-  - Install the Bot Framework Emulator version 4.3.0 or greater from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)
+- Install the latest Bot Framework Emulator from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)

-  - Connect to the bot using Bot Framework Emulator
+## Connect to the bot using Bot Framework Emulator
   - Launch Bot Framework Emulator
   - File -> Open Bot
   - Enter a Bot URL of `http://localhost:3978/api/messages`

+With the Bot Framework Emulator connected to your running bot, the prompt you for options.

 ## Interacting with the bot